 Many people who do not attend college earn six-figure incomes and become successful without four-year college degrees.
 In fact, studies revealing that high school graduates earn an average of $1.2 million over the course of their working life illustrate that opportunities exist for those without degrees to make $100,000 or more each year.
 Achieving financial success without a college degree requires a lot of determination, risk-taking, and networking, but the opportunities are definitely out there.

-List of Six Figure Jobs without a College Degree
+List of Six-Figure Jobs That Don’t Require a College Degree

 We’ve compiled the following list of jobs to illustrate some of the most popular careers that offer high income opportunities without a college degree.
 Keep in mind that just because someone can make $100,000 each year at these jobs does not mean it’s guaranteed.
 These careers offer the possibility of generating a high income, especially when the careers include a salary, bonuses, commissions, overtime pay, and most importantly, hard work.